Find the Best DUI & DWI Lawyers Nationwide - TeamDUI.com

 Prior DUI-DWI arrests can be devastating evidence for a jury to hear at trial.

-Usually in a court of law the accusation for each crime stands by itself, with the theory being that just because you robbed a store 3 years ago does not mean you committed the robbery for which you currently stand accused.
-Introduction of such information is typically considered too inflammatory to be allowed into evidence.
+Usually, in a court of law, the accusation for each crime stands by itself, with the theory being that just because you robbed a store 3 years ago does not mean you committed the robbery for which you currently stand accused.
+The introduction of such information is typically considered too inflammatory to be allowed into evidence.
 However, the prosecution may be allowed to introduce evidence of your prior “similar” acts in your current DUI-DWI trial.

 An experienced DUI trial attorney will know the available methods to block “prior acts” evidence from coming into your possible DUI felony trial.
 Common challenges that may be asserted by your DUI lawyer include: